 - recruiting decisions that benefit both the organization and the candidate;

-- the consistency, objectivity and quality of employee performance reviews by helping ensure measurement standards are always based on what job incumbents are specifically paid to do;
+- the consistency, objectivity and quality of employee learning and growth reviews by helping ensure measurement standards are always based on what job incumbents are specifically paid to do;

 - investments in staff development, when identified competency training needs are always ranked according to their relative importance in the incumbent’s job;